Cyanotype: History

-The cyanotype was discovered, and named thus, by Sir John Herschel who in 1842 published his investigation of light on iron compounds, expecting that photochemical reactions would reveal, in form visible to the human eye, the infrared extreme of the electromagnetic spectrum detected by his father and the ultra-violet or ‘actinic’ rays that had been discovered in 1801 by Johann Ritter.
-Though Döbereiner had published in 1831 in German on the light-sensitivity of ferric oxalate, of which Herschel became aware during his visit to Hamburg, it is too lightly toned to form a satisfactory image and would require a second reaction to make a permanent print.
+The cyanotype process was discovered, and named thus, by Sir John Herschel, who in 1842 published his investigation of light on iron compounds, expecting that photochemical reactions would reveal, in a form visible to the human eye, the infrared extreme of the electromagnetic spectrum detected by his father William Herschel and the ultraviolet or "actinic" rays that had been discovered in 1801 by Johann Ritter.
+Though Johann Wolfgang Döbereiner had published in 1831 in German on the light-sensitivity of ferric oxalate, of which Herschel became aware during his visit to Hamburg, it is too lightly toned to form a satisfactory image and would require a second reaction to make a permanent print.